baltej223/webkiosk_cgpa_fetcher/README.md

 # CgFetcher
 A simple demon for fetching CG from Webkiosk (TIET) when CG is released and their server hangs.
-- Its is bash, so By default it will only run on Linux or macOS for windows,this repo has a bat file.
+- Bash version for Linux and macOS and .bat file for windows, is in this repo only.

 ## Usage:
 ./webkiosk_cgpa_fetcher.sh --roll-number <num> --password <pass> [-s <seconds>]